IBM-Cloud/tf-bluemix-ssh-key/README.md

 # Terraform Bluemix SSH Key
-A Terraform configuration for creating an [IBM Cloud SSH Key](https://ibm-bluemix.github.io/tf-ibm-docs/tf-v0.9.3-ibm-provider-v0.2.1/r/infra_ssh_key.html) (`ibmcloud_infra_ssh_key`).
+A Terraform configuration for creating an [IBM Cloud SSH Key](https://ibm-bluemix.github.io/tf-ibm-docs//r/infra_ssh_key.html) (`ibmcloud_infra_ssh_key`).
 This will create a SSH key in the specified IBM cloud account.
+This is not a module, it is a terraform configuration that should be cloned or forked to be used.

 **This configuration template is written for IBM Cloud Provider version `tf-v0.9.3-ibm-provider-v0.2.1`**

-This is not a module, it is a terraform configuration that can be cloned or forked to be used and/or modified with the IBM Cloud terraform binary locally, or it can be used with the [IBM Cloud Schematics](https://console.ng.bluemix.net/docs/services/schematics/index.html#gettingstarted) service.
+# Usage with IBM Cloud Schematics

+Follow the instructions on the [Getting Started with IBM Cloud Schematics](https://console.ng.bluemix.net/docs/services/schematics/index.html#gettingstarted) documentation page.

 # Usage with Terraform Binary on your local workstation
-You will need to [Setup up IBM Cloud provider credentials](#setting-up-provider-credentials), please see the section titled "[Setting up Provider Credentials](#setting-up-provider-credentials)" for help.

-Additionally you will need the [Terraform binary](https://www.terraform.io/intro/getting-started/install.html) and the [IBM Cloud Provider Plugin](https://github.com/IBM-Bluemix/terraform/releases).
-You can obtain this binary by visiting [github.com/IBM-Bluemix/schematics-onboarding](https://github.com/IBM-Bluemix/schematics-onboarding#ibm-bluemix-schematics-service-on-boarding) and follow the instructions at [https://ibm-bluemix.github.io/tf-ibm-docs#developing-locally](https://ibm-bluemix.github.io/tf-ibm-docs/tf-v0.9.3-ibm-provider-v0.2.1/#developing-locally).
+You will need to [setup up IBM Cloud provider credentials](#setting-up-provider-credentials) on your local machine.
+Then you will need the [Terraform binary](https://www.terraform.io/intro/getting-started/install.html) and the [IBM Cloud Provider Plugin](https://github.com/IBM-Bluemix/terraform/releases).
+Then follow the instructions at [https://ibm-bluemix.github.io/tf-ibm-docs#developing-locally](https://ibm-bluemix.github.io/tf-ibm-docs/tf-v0.9.3-ibm-provider-v0.2.1/#developing-locally).

-To run this project execute the following steps:
+To run this project locally execute the following steps:

 - Supply `datacenter`, `public_key`, `key_label`, and `key_note` variable values in `terraform.tfvars`, see https://www.terraform.io/intro/getting-started/variables.html#from-a-file for instructions.
   - Alternatively these values can be supplied via the command line or environment variables, see https://www.terraform.io/intro/getting-started/variables.html.